dmittrj/shopping-list/readme.md

 ## Test, use

-Download files, upload them to your server and follow _index.html_
+1. Download files, upload them to your server and follow _index.html_
+2. If you want to use the **List Sharing** and **List Collaboration** features, configure your database credentials in the _/assets/server/database.php_ file (lines 6..9)

 ## Features